Automated Adaptation Strategies for Stream Learning: Algorithms

-\textbf{SAM2} (Batch Learning With Forgetting).
+\item \textbf{SAM2} (Batch learning with forgetting).
 This AM is similar to one above but uses decay which reduces the weight of the experts historical training data, making the most recent data more important.
-It is realised via RPLS update with forgetting factor $\lambda$. $\lambda$ is a hyperparameter of SABLE.
+It is realised via RPLS update with forgetting factor $\lambda$. $\lambda$ is a hyper-parameter of SABLE.

-\textbf{SAM3} (Descriptors update).
-This AM recalculates the local descriptors using the new batch creating a new descriptor set $\boldsymbol{\mathcal{D}}^1$.
-These are merged with a previous descriptors set, $\boldsymbol{\mathcal{D}}^0$ in the following fashion:
+\item \textbf{SAM3} (Descriptors update / weights change).
+This AM recalculates the local descriptors using the new batch.
+This amounts to the change of weights of the experts.

-for all experts $i\in 1\cdots I$ and features $m\in 1\cdots M$, where $\delta_0$ and $\delta_1$ are respective update weights associated with old and new descriptors and $\delta_0+\delta_1=1$.
-This means that when $\delta_0=0$, descriptors update is essentially their recalculation using the most recent batch.
-The descriptor update weights are hyperparameters of SABLE.
-This AM will be denoted as SAM3.

-\textbf{SAM4} (Creation of New Experts).
+\item \textbf{SAM4} (Creation of new experts).
 New expert $s_{new}$ is created from $\boldsymbol{\mathcal{V}}_k$.
-Then it is checked if any of the experts from $S_{k-1}\cup s_{new}$, where $S_{k-1}$ is the experts pool after processing of batch $k-1$, can be pruned as described earlier.
-Finally the descriptors of all resulting experts are updated.This AM will be denoted as SAM4.
+Then it is checked whether the newly created expert is similar to any existing experts, in which case the older expert is removed and their descriptors are merged.
+Finally the descriptors of all resulting experts are updated.